joanacarneiro/dev-happiness-index/README.md

 ## Task 1

 </br>

 ## Task 2

 </br>

 ## Local Environment Setup

-Our team has an aligned set of machines, meaning that every team member has a MacOs with Apple silicon so that we can assure a coherent set of machines that we can predict a close set of behaviours, plus being able to spread much more lessons learned and automations that will fit all the team members.
+Our team has an aligned set of machines, meaning that every team member has a MacOs with Apple silicon so that we can assure a coherent set of machines that we can predict a close set of behaviors, plus being able to spread much more lessons learned and automation that will fit all the team members.

 In case you do not have a MacOs, please go to section [we are really sorry you have other operating system, and please approach your manager as soon as possible and complain about it](#other-operating-systems-sorry).